rOpenGov/geofi/vignettes/gisfin_tutorial.md

 ```

-With GADM maps.
+Same with GADM maps.
 You can select the desired maps at the [GADM service](http://gadm.org/country).
 Choose Finland and file format R. This will give the [link to the Finnish municipality data file](http://biogeo.ucdavis.edu/data/gadm2/R/FIN_adm4.RData):

 ```r